OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

 ### 5.2 Description

-hps is an application to aid in the development, deployment, and debugging of an HPS (hard processor system) on an Intel Agilex device using OFS.
+hps is an application to aid in the development, deployment, and debugging of an HPS (hard processor system) on an Agilex™ device using OFS.
 The current version of the hps program assumes an AFU (accelerator functional unit) is configured into the FPGA that can be discovered/accessed through an OPAE library and used for communicating with the HPS.
 When invoked with one of its subcommands, hps will enumerate the AFU for that subcommand before executing it.

 ### 5.3 Options